umbralcalc/umbralcalc.github.io/_posts/eddies_of_the_lethe.md

 <div style="height:0.75em;"></div>

 This is a story based on concepts from classical physics (particularly thermodynamics), cosmology and ancient Greek myth.

-All of the artwork is hand-drawn with ink pens.
-Some further layout and touch-ups have been done on computer.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/eddies_of_the_lethe/page-1.svg" width=500/></center>
 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/eddies_of_the_lethe/page-2.svg" width=500/></center>